DariaSh/petrs_code/README.md

 So, it's useful and a bit of fun :)

 **HOW TO USE**

-Instal Python 3.x
+1. Instal Python 3.x
-run command: pip install kivy
+2. run command: pip install kivy

 -- download code and logo file --

-run command python easymath.py
+3. From the directory with the py and png files : run command python easymath.py

 ENJOY!